-Phencyclidine, or PCP, is an illegal street drug that can cause hallucinations and severe agitation.
+Phencyclidine, or PCP, is an illegal street drug.
+It can cause hallucinations and severe agitation.
 This article discusses overdose due to PCP.
-An overdose is when you take more than the normal or recommended amount of something, usually a drug.
+An overdose is when someone takes more than the normal or recommended amount of something, usually a drug.
 An overdose may result in serious, harmful symptoms or death.

-Individuals who have used PCP can be dangerous to themselves and others.
-Do not try to approach an agitated person whom you suspect of having used PCP.
+People who have used PCP can be dangerous to themselves and others.
+DO NOT try to approach an agitated person who you think has used PCP.

 The National Poison Control Center (1-800-222-1222) can be called from anywhere in the United States.
 This national hotline number will let you talk to experts in poisoning.
 They will give you further instructions.